AyeshaRahman2002/InfoVis-MedalAnalysis/README.md

 =====================

 ## Overview:
-This project is designed to evaluate participants' ability to interpret historical Olympic medal data through interactive visualizations, including line and area charts.
-The study focuses on how individuals perceive and analyze Olympic medal trends across various countries from 1896-2020.
+This project aims to evaluate how participants perceive and interpret historical Olympic medal data using interactive visualizations, such as line and area charts.
+The experiment spans Olympic Games data from 1896 to 2020 and includes a series of timed questions to test participants' comprehension of the visualized data.

 ## Key Features:
-- Interactive Web Questionnaire: Developed using the Python Flask framework to create a web-based questionnaire where participants analyze Olympic medal data from visual charts.
+- Web-Based Questionnaire: A Python Flask web application that hosts the questionnaire.
+Participants analyze Olympic medal data through interactive visualizations.
-- Data Visualizations: Line and area charts created using Matplotlib to display medal distributions for top countries over the years.
+- Visualizations: Two primary visualizations are utilized — a line chart displaying the medal counts for the top 10 countries and an area chart showing the total medal counts for selected countries across the years.
-- Experiment Design: Includes a series of timed questions based on these charts, testing participants' comprehension and analytical skills.
+- Timed Questions: Each participant answers 20 randomized, timed questions based on the charts.
+These are designed to test their ability to understand trends and patterns in the data.
-- Analysis: The response times and accuracy of answers are analyzed to evaluate the effectiveness of the visualizations.
+- Statistical Analysis: We recorded participants’ response times and accuracy to assess how effectively they interpreted the visualizations.

+## Experiment Design:
+- Questionnaire Setup: The questionnaire was developed using Python Flask, utilizing HTML for frontend rendering and Matplotlib for visualizations.
+- Participants: Ten participants were recruited, each providing informed consent and completing the questionnaire in approximately 15-20 minutes.
+- Data Collection: Response times and the accuracy of answers were tracked.
+Analysis focused on participants' ability to comprehend the visualized data.

 ## Team Members

-This project was developed collaboratively by Ayesha Rahman, Sandra Guran, Natalie Leung and Geeyoon Lim.
-Together, we implemented various components of the 3D rendering application as part of our coursework.
-In the attached report, a table outlining the distribution of individual and collaborative tasks is presented.
+As part of our coursework at the University of Leeds:

+Ayesha Rahman

+Sandra Guran

+Natalie Leung

+Geeyoon Lim

 ## Tasks Breakdown